derailed-dash/demo-lz-docs/content/_index.md

 # {{< param title >}}

-## Welcome to the Partnership Cloud Portal
+## Welcome to the LZ-Demo Cloud Portal

 Here you will find documentation and guidance related to:

-- The Partnership's use of public cloud
+- The LZ-Demo's use of public cloud
 - The EPAM Cloud Platform (ECP)
 - Cloud principles
 - Design